School of Biomedical Sciences

 BSc (Hons) Clinical Physiology (Cardiac Physiology)

 This is a four-year course with integrated practice placement learning intended to be the main route for the training of Clinical Physiologists and Healthcare Science Practitioners.
 Our awards are focused on the training of Healthcare Science Practitioners for the physiological science discipline of Cardiovascular Physiology.
-Graduates disciplines work in a range of healthcare settings to deliver quality assured tests, diagnostic investigations and interventions for patients/clients.
+Graduates work in a range of healthcare settings to deliver quality assured tests, diagnostic investigations and interventions for patients/clients.

 Careers with this subject